G-Core/product-documentation/documentation/cloud/virtual-instances/types-of-virtual-machines.md

 ## GPU

-Production-grade instances designed for AI and compute-intensive workloads.
+Production-grade Virtual Machines designed for AI and compute-intensive workloads.

 **Use cases**